 Simulation equipment could differ from the equipment used in the simulator. “simulation mode” of equipment?

-If required by the training objectives, the working environment of the simulated VTS centre should, as far as practicable, be similar to the real VTS Operator position.
-In general, the simulated environment should include all equipment that is deemed necessary and applicable to meet to training objectives.
-Such equipment may typically comprise of land-line telephones, VHF, traffic image displays, environmental, meteorological and hydrological sensors, logging and replay equipment, monitoring systems and electronic data systems.
+If required the working environment of the simulation training should, as far as practicable, be similar to the real VTS Operator workstation.
+The simulated environment should include all necessary equipment to meet to training objectives.
+Such as land-line telephones, decision support tools, VHF, traffic image displays, environmental, meteorological and hydrological sensors, logging and replay equipment, monitoring systems and electronic data systems.

 Role-play is a major aspect of simulation and should be undertaken by instructors and the individual.